Chart Color Schemes

 Benalla Munitions Manufacturing Facility Upgrade and Redevelopment

-A $220 million Australian Government investment across the Commonwealth-owned Benalla (Victoria) and Mulwala (NSW) facilities, managed by Thales Australia.
-The project is part of the Guided Weapons and Explosive Ordnance (GWEO) Enterprise.
-It aims to significantly boost domestic munitions manufacturing, including 155mm artillery ammunition, new explosive mixers, enhanced manufacturing procedures, and advanced guided weapons production.
-A broader redevelopment, managed by Downer, will include infrastructure (roads, fencing, security systems), building upgrades, and climate change adaptation measures, with final construction expected to conclude by mid-2030.
+A $220 million Australian Government investment to modernize the Commonwealth-owned Benalla (VIC) and Mulwala (NSW) facilities.
+The project is a key component of the Guided Weapons and Explosive Ordnance (GWEO) Enterprise, aiming to boost domestic munitions manufacturing, including 155mm artillery ammunition and advanced guided weapons.
+Upgrades include new explosive mixers, enhanced manufacturing procedures, and infrastructure improvements such as roads, fencing, security systems, and climate change adaptation measures.
+As of early 2026, the project remains in the planning phase with a shortlist of five managing contractors selected to tender for construction works, including ACCIONA, Built, CPB Contractors, Icon SI, and Seymour Whyte.

 North East Rail Line Upgrade